Canada expels Chinese diplomat, risking retaliation in row - ExBulletin

 Prime Minister Justin Trudeau’s government has expelled a Chinese envoy from Canada, a move that could provoke an economic or diplomatic backlash from President Xi Jinping.

-(Bloomberg) Prime Minister Justin Trudeau’s government has expelled a Chinese envoy from Canada, a move that could provoke an economic or diplomatic backlash from President Xi Jinping.

 The envoy, Zhao Wei, was named in a Globe and Mail report last week that cited a leaked Canadian intelligence document.
-The newspaper reported that the document, dated July 2021, revealed that the diplomat was considering penalizing conservative lawmaker Michael Chong for his hardline stances on Beijing’s government, a punishment that could involve sanctioning Chong’s relatives in Hong Kong.
+The newspaper reported that the document, dated July 2021, revealed that the diplomat was considering penalizing conservative lawmaker Michael Chong for his hardline stances on the Beijing government, a sanction that could involve punishing Chong’s relatives in Hong Kong.

 Zhao has been ordered to leave the country, Foreign Minister Melanie Joly said in a statement Monday.